Medi Media Downloads

 - Sit or lie down on a comfortable couch, chair or bed.
 Some people enjoy lying on the floor.
 Extend your legs in front of you.
 They should be uncrossed for better circulation.
 Your hands should also relax in your lap, by your side, or on the arm rest of the chair.
 Try a variety of positions until you find what is best for you.

 - You might try earphones or eye coverlets to minimize distractions.

 - Remind yourself that you have no place to go and nothing that you must do while you listen to the Medi Media.
 Simply listen and relax.

 - Many people benefit from using the Medi Media any time they want more control over their stress.
-So, feel free to play your MP3 over and
+So, feel free to play your MP3 over and over again.

 - DO NOT USE THIS EXERCISE WHILE DRIVING!
 You will be too relaxed to drive and your attention will not be on the road.